reinseth/eslint-config-nrk/README.md

 }
 ```

-For React-support, you also need to add the `react` extension:
+For React-support, you also need to add the `react` extension.
+The default config is for version 15 of React.
+For supporting older versions, please refer to the [`documentation`](https://github.com/yannickcr/eslint-plugin-react#configuration).

 ```json
 {